 Folders.
-Folders let you organize your Start screen the way you want.
+Folders let you organise your Start screen the way you want.
 Just push one Tile on top of another one to create a folder and get going.

 Messaging.
-Combine multiple text messages into one, and then forward them to someone else.
+Combine multiple text messages into one, then forward them to someone else.

 Apps Corner.
-Apps Corner lets you specify apps other people can use on a Windows Phone.
-Great for individuals and any-sized organizations who want to provide only the essential apps for others to use for work, school, or any other reason.
+Apps Corner lets you specify apps that other people can use on a Windows Phone.
+Great for individuals and any-sized organisations who only want to provide the essential apps for others to use for work, school or any other reason.

 Store.
 The new Live Tile for Windows Phone Store helps you discover new apps and games.
 Just pin the Store to Start and you're ready to go.

 Alarms.
-Now you can customize the snooze time for an alarm, and then enjoy a little more shuteye for the time you want.
+Now you can customise the snooze time for an alarm, then enjoy a little more shut-eye for the time you want.

 Internet sharing.
-Now you can share your cellular data connection over Bluetooth, so you can get an Internet connection on more kinds of devices.
+Now you can share your mobile data connection over Bluetooth, so you can get an Internet connection on more kinds of devices.